 Got questions about Wangiri fraud?
 We've got info on what it is, what we're doing to keep our customers safe and steps you can take to protect yourself too.

 Ever had a call from an international number you didn’t recognise?
-It could be a ‘Wangiri’ call – a scam that could leave you seriously out of pocket.
+It could be a ‘Wangiri’ call – a scam that could leave you seriously missing some cash.

 How does Wangiri fraud work?

 Calling back can be tempting – you want to find out who was calling, right?
 But if you do, chances are that you’ll be routed to an expensive, premium rate service.

 What are Three doing to protect you?

 This is a scam that’s targeting customers of mobile operators around the world.
-At Three, we’ve invested in an intelligence system to proactively monitor for fraudulent numbers and protect customers.
-And we’re automatically blocking numbers known to be used and saving our customers from fraud.
+We’ve invested in an intelligence system that actively monitors for fake numbers, so we can protect our customers from fraud.
+And we automatically block numbers that we know are used.

 What can you do to protect yourself?

-So, if you get an unexpected call from an unknown international or unusual number, here are some simple steps that you can take to protect yourself from Wangiri fraud:
+So, if you get an unexpected call from an unusual, or unknown international number, here’s how to protect yourself against Wangiri:

 Don’t answer any unexpected calls from international or unusual numbers.

-2. If you have a missed call from an international or unusual number, don’t be tempted to call them back.
+If you’ve a missed call from an international or unusual number, don’t be tempted to call them back.

-3. Report any suspicious calls by texting CALL to 7726 (free from your Three mobile).
-We’ll reply by text asking for the number you’re receiving nuisance calls from and investigate further.
+Report any suspicious calls by texting CALL to 7726 – free from your Three mobile.
+We’ll reply by text asking for the number you’re receiving nuisance calls from, and we’ll investigate further.